ARMmbed/mbed-os/TESTS/network/wifi/README.md

-Wifi test plan
+Wi-Fi test plan
 ========================

-This is a test plan for Mbed OS Wifi API.
+This is a test plan for Mbed OS Wi-Fi API.

 Target API
 ----------

-Target for this plan is to test [WiFiInterface](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/WiFiInterface.h) class.
+The goal of this plan is to testÂ the [WiFiInterface](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/WiFiInterface.h) class.

-Tools to be used
+Tools needed
 ----------------

--   Mbed OS
+-   Mbed OS.
--   Secure WiFi access point
+-   Secure Wi-Fi access point.
--   Unsecure WiFi access point
+-   Unsecure Wi-Fi access point.

-This test plan is written in tool agnostic way and do no specify how test cases should be written, build or run.
+This test plan is written in a tool-agnostic way and does not specify how to write, build or run test cases.

 Test environment
 ----------------

-General test environment consist of DUTs, base stations, network connection and test server.
+The general test environment consists of DUTs, base stations, a network connection and a test server:

 ![Wi-Fi](../../netsocket/wifi_environment.png)

--   All DUTS should be in RAAS
+-   All DUTS should be in RAAS.
--   Two Wifi APs required
+-   Two Wi-Fi APs required:
-    -   non-secured one.
-SSID later referred as `<ssid:unsecure>`
+    -   Nonsecured one: The SSID is later referred to as `<ssid:unsecure>`.
-    -   secured one: SSID later referred as `<ssid:secure>`, password referred as `<pw:secure>`
+    -   Secured one: The SSID is later referred to as `<ssid:secure>`, password referred as `<pw:secure>`.
--   IPv4 and IPv6 must be routable between Wifi network IP address space and echo server.
+-   IPv4 and IPv6 must be routable between the Wi-Fi network IP address space and echo server.
--   Firewall must not block test traffic to and from test server **echo.mbedcloudtesting.com**
+-   Firewall must not block test traffic to and from the test server **echo.mbedcloudtesting.com**.
-    -   Echo Protocol, [RFC 862](https://tools.ietf.org/html/rfc862) is enabled in both TCP and UDP.
+    -   Echo Protocol,Â [RFC 862](https://tools.ietf.org/html/rfc862)Â is enabled in both TCP and UDP.
 Port 7.
-    -   Discard Protocol, [RFC 863](https://tools.ietf.org/html/rfc863) is enabled in both TCP and UDP.
-Port 9
+    -   Discard Protocol,Â [RFC 863](https://tools.ietf.org/html/rfc863)Â is enabled in both TCP and UDP.
+Port 9.
-    -   Character generator protocol, [RFC 864](https://tools.ietf.org/html/rfc864) is enabled in both TCP and UDP.
-Port 19
+    -   Character generator protocol,Â [RFC 864](https://tools.ietf.org/html/rfc864)Â is enabled in both TCP and UDP.
+Port 19.
-    -   Daytime protocol, [RFC 867](https://tools.ietf.org/html/rfc867) in both TCP and UDP.
+    -   Daytime protocol,Â [RFC 867](https://tools.ietf.org/html/rfc867)Â in both TCP and UDP.
 Port 13.
-    -   Time protocol, [RFC 868](https://tools.ietf.org/html/rfc868) in both TCP and UDP.
+    -   Time protocol,Â [RFC 868](https://tools.ietf.org/html/rfc868)Â in both TCP and UDP.
 Port 37.
 -   Channels to be used must be different for both APs.
-For secure on channel number is later referred as `<ch:secure>` and for unsecure on `<ch:unsecure>`
+For secure on channel number is later referred as `<ch:secure>` and for unsecure on `<ch:unsecure>`.
--   MAC addresses of Wifi APs must be known.
-Later referred as `<mac:secure>` and `<mac:unsecure>`
+-   MAC addresses of Wi-Fi APs must be known.
+These are later referred to as `<mac:secure>` and `<mac:unsecure>`.

-**NOTE:** Echo server is referred here as it is a requirement for running Socket API tests.
-It is not directly used by test cases defined in this document.
+**NOTE:** This document refers to an echo server because it is a requirement for running Socket API tests.
+The test cases defined in this document do not directly use it.

 Test case priorities
 --------------------

-Please refer to following table for priorities of test cases.
-Priorities are labelled as MUST and SHOULD.
+Please refer to the following table for priorities of test cases.
+Priorities are labeled as MUST and SHOULD.
 MUST means this is a requirement and therefore mandatory to pass the test.
 SHOULD means it is recommended to pass the test if the driver implements the feature in question.

 |     | Test case                               |                            | Priority |
 |-----|-----------------------------------------|----------------------------|----------|